The Taranaki Regional Council owns 100% of Port Taranaki Ltd on behalf of the people of the region.

 Port of importance

-The port’s crucial role in the regional economy was highlighted in a 2012 report by Business and Economic Research Ltd (BERL), commissioned by the Council.
-It found:
+The port’s crucial role to the regional economy hs been highlighted in a series of reports by Business and Economic Research Ltd (BERL), commissioned by the Council.
+The latest, in 2017, found:

 Independent and successful